Notifications and Emergency Use Authorizations: FAQs on Testing for SARS-CoV-2

 Laboratories should also be aware of the FDA's policies regarding modifications to EUA-authorized diagnostic COVID-19 tests, which are discussed in Section IV.D of the Policy for Coronavirus Disease-2019 Tests.

 A: As stated in Section IV.B of the FDA's Policy for Coronavirus Disease-2019 Tests, previous versions of the guidance described a policy regarding States and territories choosing to authorize laboratories within that State or territory to develop and perform a test for COVID-19 under authority of its own State law, and under a process that it establishes.
-As discussed in the November 2021 version of the guidance, and maintained in the September 2022 version, the FDA no longer intends to apply the policy to any additional States or territories going forward.
+As discussed in the November 2021 version of the guidance, and maintained in the current version, the FDA no longer intends to apply the policy to any additional States or territories going forward.

 - For the States and territories listed on the notification list on FDA's website prior to the issuance of the November 15, 2021, version of the guidance that are continuing to authorize laboratories within that State or territory to develop and perform a test for COVID-19, the FDA does not intend to object to the use of such tests for specimen testing where: